 But even with government support the market is not working as it should.

 Is the government missing something?

-Well, the government has not able to address the CORE issue.
+Well, the government has not been able to address the CORE issue ( the other big elephant in the room ).
 LIQUIDITY is not the only dark cloud hanging over the market there is also a big question mark over the SUSTAINABILITY of the whole system.
 While all the actions on the part of the government has so far been on resolving the liquidity issue the government has failed to address the sustainability question.
 The market is extremely fearful of nasty surprises going forward.

 Should we worry about the Sustainability of the system?

 Besides bailing out the banks the governments of the developed world and some in the developing world are borrowing heavily to finance their stimulus packages which are aimed at fighting the deepening recession.
 Their fiscal position is under a lot of pressure.
 Some governments’ in the developed world are now running double digit budget deficits.
 And there are no reasons to suggest that these deficits won’t increase further especially when jobs losses are mounting and the recession is deepening shrinking the tax revenues.

 How badly is the economy doing?